-It included a map of all Ontario projects, including Adelaide, as well as general industry and company information.
+NextEra's first "Community Reference Materials" binder was delivered to SNEC on June 4, 2010.
+The binder was developed as a handy reference guide for Aboriginal community staff.
+It included a map of all Ontario projects, including Goshen, the Goshen Project Description Report and general industry and company information.
 An updated Community Reference Material Binder was delivered to SNEC Consultation and Accommodation Process Team ("CAP Team") staff at a meeting on October 17, 2011.
 Another presentation on all NextEra Ontario FIT Projects was given at that meeting, which detailed current status of each project.